auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 Here, Mr. Big Balls is acting as Eve, and The Com is acting as Craig.

-If somebody among The Com were to betray the effort of Mr. Big Balls and report the stolen hashes back to your organization, then they'd be acting as a friendly Craig.
+If somebody among The Com were to betray the effort and report the stolen hashes back to your organization, then they'd be acting as a friendly Craig.

 ## The Botnet Cracker